dynverse/dyngen/vignettes/showcase_backbones.md

 #> Precompiling reactions for simulations
 #> Running 32 simulations
 #> Mapping simulations to gold standard
-#> Warning in .generate_cells_predict_state(model): Simulation does not contain all gold standard edges.
-This simulation likely suffers from bad kinetics; choose a different seed and rerun.
 #> Performing dimred
 #> Simulating experiment
 #> Wrapping dataset